SaschaWillems/ModernVkTriangle/README.md

 > **Note:** Submissions can have multiple wait and signal semaphores and wait stages.
 In a more complex application (than ours) which might mix graphics with compute, it's important to keep synchronization scope as narrow as possible to allow for the GPU to overlap work.
 This is one of the hardest parts to get right in Vulkan and often requires the use of vendor-specific profilers.

-Once work has been submitted, we can calculate the next frame index:
+Once work has been submitted, we can calculate the frame index for the next render loop iteration:

 ```cpp
 frameIndex = (frameIndex + 1) % maxFramesInFlight;